 Conclusion

-Grass clippings can decompose quite easily by converting into compost.
+Grass clippings can decompose quite easily by converting them into compost.
 This can be a great way to eliminate these clippings and make room in your garden for new growth.
-By following the steps in this article, you’ll be able to decompose grass clippings quickly and easily!
+Following this article’s steps, you can decompose grass clippings quickly and easily!